How Global Calibration Strengthens Multiaccuracy: Introduction

 Can the same be said about multiaccuracy?
 Obviously, weak agnostic learning is sufficient for multiaccuracy (which is a weaker notion than multicalibration), and the original multiaccuracy algorithm from \cite{hkrr2018} builds a multiaccurate predictor by repeatedly calling a weak agnostic learner.
 But, is it necessary?
 While it seems intuitive that the answer should be yes, this paper paints a much more subtle picture:

 \begin{itemize}

 \item Perhaps surprisingly, we give evidence that multiaccuracy in itself need not imply weak agnostic learning in the standard sense.
 We prove the existence of a class $\mC$, a distribution on labels, and a $\mC$-multiaccurate predictor $p$ such that even though there is hypothesis in $\C$ that gives correlation $1/2$, no post-processing of the predictor has any non-zero correlation with the labels.
+Furthermore, we show that this is the case for all classes $\C$ for which there exist of pseudorandom functions that fool $\C$.

 \item We complement this lower bound by showing that multiaccuracy does imply weak learning once the correlation $\alpha$ exceeds $1/2$: If there is a hypothesis in $\mC$ with correlation $\alpha$, then $\sign(p -1/2)$ where $p$ is $(\mC, 0)$-multiaccurate achieves correlation $\beta= 2\alpha -1$, a guarantee that is only non-trivial when $\alpha > 1/2$.
 We call this \emph{restricted weak agnostic learning}, to contrast it with the standard notion of weak agnostic learning where $\alpha$ approaches $0$.